 BOR staff will review all submittals for clarity and MRR eligibility and work with institutions to answer any questions.

 BOR staff will develop final recommendation based on system-wide FY21 MRR funding amount approved by the legislature ($50M currently recommended by House).

 MRR recommendations will be presented to the Board of Regents for consideration.

 Prior MRR Authorizations

 Each year, 3-5% of the annual MRR request is retained in a system MRR Emergency Reserve.
 These funds are used to cover institution emergencies, such as unforeseen or premature equipment or building component failures, which may arise during the year.

 To request Emergency MRR funds, institutions must complete and submit the Emergency MRR Request form.
-This form is available through the link below and can be completed and submitted electronically.
+This form is available through the link above and can be completed and submitted electronically.

 According to Board policy 9.12.3, the Vice Chancellor for Facilities is authorized to allocate up to $250,000 in emergency MRR funds per project.
 The Chancellor is authorized to allocate up to $500,000.
 Emergency MRR requests larger than $500,000 require Board approval.